TanselSarman/myEnstruman-E-Commerce/README.md

 -Users can write messages to the system.

-NOTE: 1-Open the myEnstruman.rar file in the myEnstruman folder.
+NOTE: -Open the myEnstruman.rar file in the myEnstruman folder.

-      2-Open the application.rar folder in the application folder.
+      -Open the application.rar file in the application folder.

 ----------------------------------------------------------------------------------------------------------------------------------------
 On the Administration Panel and User Side